chipzx92/DataEngineeringI320/docs/presentations/Visualizations/index.md

 project.
 In your project, you will do the following:

 * Load the CSV files into staging tables.
-  * Write an E-R Diagram for the staging tables.
+  * Create a database design for the staging tables.
+    * Concrete data, conceptual ER, physical ER, sample tables (screenshots are sufficient)
   * Write the SQL scripts to create the tables and run those scripts.
-  * Write `\copy` commands to load the data
+  * Write `\copy` commands into the appropriate file to load the data

 * Create a Dimensional Model (Star Schema)
   * Determine the grain of your data and identify the fact or facts in your data
   * Determine the dimensions
-  * Write an E-R Diagram for your star schema
+  * Create a database design for your star schema.
+    * Concrete data, conceptual ER, physical ER, sample tables (screenshots are sufficient)
   * Write dbt model files to create and load the data into your star schema

 * Create Data Product(s)